-Course description
+Catalog description

 An in-depth discussion of the principles of modern immunology.
 Major topics of discussion will include: cellular components of the immune system; antibody structure, function and synthesis; function of cytokines and complement; MHC structure and function; and the immune system and disease.
 A competent background in cell biology and/or biochemistry and microbiology is strongly recommended.
-Offered online, Spring only.